TheFausap/quatfuck/README.txt

 / - divide register by 4

-. - print the memory content
+. - print the memory content or registry

 , - print the ASC4 value on the screen